 - A thin wire will be inserted past the blocked or narrowed area of your urethra.
 A catheter (thin tube) with a balloon attached may be placed over the wire.
 The balloon on the catheter will be inflated to widen your narrowed urethra.
 The stent will be put into your urethra, over the wire, to the area of the blockage.
 Once the stent is in place, the wire and catheter will be removed.
 An x-ray may be done to check if the stent is in the proper place inside your urethra.

 After your procedure:

 You will be taken to a room where you will rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken back to your hospital room.